kobare/techietuts2022/_posts/ror/2022-02-28-install-devise-on-a-rails-app.markdown

 <br>
 ### 6. Add sign-up and login links.
-In order to do that go to, edit app/views/layouts/application.html.erb add:
+In order to do that go to, app/views/layouts/application.html.erb and add:

 {% highlight html %}